tjworks/angoose/README.md

 - update
 - remove
 - count

-Some notes about using these Mongoose API:

-- Most of the Mongoose model methods accepts a callback function with two arguments: err and result, you can continue to use this.
-- If no callback function provided, then a [Q promise](https://github.com/kriskowal/q) is returned on which you can call the success handler and error handler using its `done` API.
-- Mongoose `query` is NOT supported in the client side. i.e., if you do not provide callback, the `exec` will still be automatically called for you and return the results via the Q promise.
-In Mongoose it will return a `query` object with with which you can chain your requests.
-This may be supported in the future.
+- geoNear
+- geoSearch

+**NOTE**

+You must supply a callback for most of these Mongoose model methods.
+Mongoose `query` is NOT supported in the client side yet.
+On the server side, Mongoose allows you to call these methods without a callback function and it will return a `Qeury` instance to facilitate chaining.
+This may be changed in the future.

-In addition, following are two sugar methods designed for Angular.
+In addition, there are two sugar methods designed for Angular.
 They similute the `$resource.get()` and `$resource.query()` in angular, in the way the method returns immediately with a reference to the empty object/list.
 This way you don't need to use callback.
 The empty object/list will be automatically populated(and view updated accordingly) once server side returns.
 Both of methods takes parameters similar to the Mongoose find() method.